-AFS Annual Financial Statements IDP/BI Integrated Development Plan / Budget Integration AR Annual Report IGR Intergovernmental Relations APR Annual Performance Report MEC Member of the Executive Council BCMM Buffalo City Metropolitan Municipality MTREF Medium Term Revenue and Expenditure Framework ВТО Budget and Treasury Office OPMS Organisational Performance Management System EPMO Enterprise Project Management Office SDBIP Service Delivery and Budget Implementation Plan
+AFS Annual Financial Statements IDP/BI Integrated Development Plan / Budget Integration AR Annual Report IGR Intergovernmental Relations APR Annual Performance Report MEC Member of the Executive Council BCMM Buffalo City Metropolitan Municipality MTREF Medium Term Revenue and Expenditure Framework ВТО Budget and Treasury Office IPMS Organisational Performance Management System EPMO Enterprise Project Management Office SDBIP Service Delivery and Budget Implementation Plan

-NO ACTIVITY DESCRIPTION LEGISLATION Responsible JUL - AUG: Preparing for the IDP, Budget and Performance Management F Process 1.
-Make public the projections, targets and indicators as set out in the SDBIP (no later than 14 days after the approval of the SDBIP) and submit to National and Provincial Treasuries (no later than 10 working days after the approval of the SDBIP) MFMA Sec 53(3)(a MBRR Reg 19 ОРМ 2.
-Make public the performance agreements of City Manager and HODs (no later than 14 days after the approval of the SDBIP) MFMA Sec 53(3)(b) ОРМ 3.
+NO ACTIVITY DESCRIPTION LEGISLATION RESPONSIBLE JUL - AUG: 1 Preparing for the IDP, Budget and Performance Management Process Make public the president toront and indicators as set out in the CDBID (so later them 14 days of for the approval of the MENA Con 52/2\/a ODM 1.
+Make public the projections, targets and indicators as set out in the SDBIP (no later than 14 days after the approval of the SDBIP) and submit to National and Provincial Treasuries (no later than 10 working days after the approval of the SDBIP) MFMA Sec 53(3)(a MBRR Reg 19 OPM 2.
+Make public the performance agreements of City Manager and HODs (no later than 14 days after the approval of the SDBIP) MFMA Sec 53(3)(b) OPM 3.
 A, B and C consider and recommend that IDP/Budget/PMS Process Plan and Time Schedule be approved by Council (at least 10 months before the start of the budget year) N/A IDP/BI 4.
-A consider 2021/2022 First Adjustment Budget & the 2020/2021 Fourth Adjustment budget and recommend these being approved by Council MBRR - Reg 23(5) ВТО 5.
-Consult External Stakeholders on the Draft IDP/Budget/PMS Process Plan and Time Schedule MSA - Sec 9(1)(b)(i) & (ii) IDP/BI 6.
-D approve IDP/Budget/PMS Process Plan and Time Schedule (at least 10 months before the start of the budget year), the 2021/2022 First adjustment budget (to be tabled before 25 August 2021) and the 2020/2021 Fourth Adjustment budget.
-MSA - Sec 28 MFMA - Sec 21(1)(b) MFMA - Sec 28(2)(e) MBRR - Reg 23(5) IDP/BI, BTO 7.
+A consider 2024/2025 First Adjustment Budget & the 2023/2024 Fourth Adjustment budget and recommend these being approved by Council MBRR - Reg 23(5) ВТО 5.
+Budget Steering Committee: MBRR - Reg 23(5) ВТО Consider 2024/2025 First adjustment Budget & the 2023/2024 Fourth Adjustment budget and recommend these being approved by Council 6.
+Council: • Approve IDP/Budget/PMS Process Plan and Time Schedule (at least 10 months before the start of the budget year), the 2024/2025 First adjustment budget (to be tabled before 25 August 2024) and the 2023/2024 Fourth Adjustment budget.
+MSA - Sec 28 MFMA - Sec 21(1)(b) MFMA - Sec 28(2)(e) MBRR - Reg 23(5) IDP/BI, BTO NDD Note SDBIP approved by Executive Mayor and performance agreements signed by Municipal Manager and Managers directly accountable to the Municipal Manager to D for notification 7.
 Submit the adopted IDP/Budget/PMS Process Plan and Time Schedule to the MEC for Local Government and Provincial Treasury MSA - Sec 28 MFMA - Sec 1(1)(b) IDP/BI 8.
-Submit to National & Provincial Treasury as well as to the other transferring officers the 2021/2022 First Adjustment Budget & the 2020/2021 Fourth Adjustment budget within ten working days MBRR - Reg 24 ВТО 9.
-Publicise the 2021/2022 First Adjustment Budget & the 2020/2021 Fourth Adjustment budget in the Local Newspaper and on the BCMM Website within ten working days MSA - Sec 21A MBRR - Reg 25 ВТО 10.
-Submit Draft APR, AR and AFS for previous financial year to I MSA - Sec 21, 21A, 28(3) MSA - Sec 46 MFMA - Sec 126 BTO, OPMS 11.
-Submit 4 th Quarter Performance Report to D within 30 days of the end of the quarter MFMA - Sec 52(d) BTO, OPMS
+Submit to National & Provincial Treasury as well as to the other transferring officers the 2024/2025 First Adjustment Budget & the 2023/2024 Fourth Adjustment budget within ten working days MBRR - Reg 24 ВТО 9.
+Publicise the 2024/2025 First Adjustment Budget & the 2023/2024 Fourth Adjustment budget in the Local Newspaper and on the BCMM Website within ten working days MSA - Sec 21A MBRR - Reg 25 ВТО 10.
+Submit Draft APR, AR and AFS for previous financial year to I MSA - Sec 21, 21A, 28(3) MSA - Sec 46 MFMA - Sec 126 BTO, IPMS